 - Learn about the software's features and the used physics model.

-- See also the video demos and our large selection of case studies!
+- See also our large selection of case studies and the video demos!

-- Download the RP Fiber Power PDF brochure with 38 pages.
+- Download the RP Fiber Power PDF brochure (45 pages).

 - See also the frequently asked questions.

 - See our free tutorial "Passive Fiber Optics", for which the software has been used extensively, and also the tutorial "Modeling of Fiber Amplifiers and Lasers", which explains concepts and methods.